Peru

 - From Cajamarca you can travel to El Tingo to marvel at Kuelap, an impressive pre-inca ruin.
 I had a very special spiritual moment in Kuelap when I entered the ruins all by myself on a moonlit night.
 That moment still lives inside me (I'm getting goose bumps while writing this).
 The silence, the moonlit ruins, you could almost touch history.
 Ok, I'm back on earth...

-Trujillo - There's a very picturesque plaza with colourful buildings in Trujillo and the "must see" sites are Chan Chan, Huaca del Sol and Huaca de la Luna - click here for some pictures of Chan Chan -.
+Trujillo - There's a very picturesque plaza with colorful buildings in Trujillo and the "must see" sites are Chan Chan, Huaca del Sol and Huaca de la Luna - click here for some pictures of Chan Chan -.
 And just have a look at the public transport!
 You want adventure?
 You got adventure!

 Read more about Trujillo - Read more about Chan Chan here